Sport Supplements

 • Calcium: Yogurt, kale, fortified plant milks

-• Sodium: A pinch of sea salt in food (don’t overdo it)
+• Sodium: Small amounts of sea salt in meals

 Back to blog